AgentLinux crab mascot

 Why not just use what exists?

-Local machine → a dedicated machine instead
+Local machine → a dedicated agent user instead

 Get early access